Professor of Literature

 - Literature of War

 - Nineteenth-Century Novel in the US

 - US Survey I (1500-1830) and US Survey II (1830-1945)

 - The Vietnam War in US Literature and Film

 - Vermeer in the World (team-taught with art historian Jane Kromm)

 - Women and Film

-Battle Green, Vietnam: The 1971 March on Concord and Lexington.
+Battle Green Vietnam: The 1971 March on Concord, Lexington, and Boston.
 Forthcoming from the University of Pennsylvania Press in Spring 2021.

 Black Walden: Slavery and Its Aftermath in Concord, Massachusetts.
 University of Pennsylvania Press, hardback 2009; paperback forthcoming in spring 2019.